TargetSolutions/slate/source/index.html.md

    }
 }
 ```

+> Follow the top-level href link to receive all information about the trade.

 Contains all accepted and finalized shift trades for the day.

-> Follow the top-level href link to receive all information about the trade.

 ## day.misc

-> day.misc

 ```json
 {